 Many people spend countless hours using harmful beauty products to keep their skin looking vibrant and young.
 But there’s a better way.
 Hyaluronic acid (HA) can keep your skin glowing, and it also benefits your joints — all without the harmful side effects of toxic skin products.

-Hyaluronic acid is often recommended by dermatologists and other physicians for its ability to improve skin’s texture and appearance, along with reducing joint pain and other symptoms associated with aging.
+Hyaluronic acid, also called also called hyaluronan, is often recommended by dermatologists and other physicians for its ability to improve skin’s texture and appearance, along with reducing joint pain and other symptoms associated with aging.
 HA is probably most well-known for its inclusion in pricey anti-aging skin serums, but you’ll also find it joint-supporting formulas, cold sore treatments, eye drops and lip balms.

 1. Hydrates Dry, Aged Skin

 Yes, hyaluronic acid is a hydrator.
 Many people report that their skin feels “dewier,” the bags under their eyes become lighter and their skin texture is smoother after applying serums containing hyaluronic acid.
 The primary way in which HA helps improve appearance of “chronoaged skin” (skin aged due to sun exposure) is by reducing water loss.
 In fact, one reason that hormone replacement treatments sometimes cause the skin to look more youthful and less sun-damaged is because they increase the skin’s HA concentration.
 (1)